 The option to create accessible content helps authors to comply with Section 508 of the Rehabilitation Act of 1973, which requires that electronic information be available for individuals with disabilities.
 Despite the fact that Section 508 applies only to federal agencies, many other businesses and organizations aim to make their content fully accessible, as they want to make the world a better place for people with impairments and also to reach a larger audience with no exclusions.

-That’s why we’re excited to introduce Section 508 compliant content in our authoring toolkit.
-With iSpring Suite, you can create tests, surveys, and eLearning interactions that users with a visual impairment can easily take.
-To create accessible content, you don’t have to make different versions or master a new tool – you just build a quiz or an interaction in a respective editor as you usually do, and tick a single checkbox.
+To create accessible content, you don’t have to make different versions or master a new tool – you just build a course or a quiz in a respective editor as you usually do, and tick a single checkbox.
+However, you should stick to some simple rules for creating accessible content.
+(We’re going to discuss them in this post too, just keep reading.)

 And these are two different modes of the Media Catalog interaction.
-To easily navigate between the interaction steps in accessibility mode learners can use a list of items.
+To easily navigate between the interaction steps in accessibility mode, learners can use a list of items.

 How is the accessibility mode different?